-There are many complexities and challenges in carrying out comparative work (Stein & Munro, 2008; Munro, Stein, & Ward, 2005; Pinkerton, 2008, 2011).
-There are differences, for example, between countries in the care population: who comes into care, the use of different types of care placements, who stays in care, and who leaves care, as well as the purpose of care itself-whether the aim is family rehabilitation, or not (Ward, 2008).
-Differences in legal and policy frameworks may reflect different views about how countries see the balance between individuals, the family, and the role of the welfare state and the labour market, which in turn may be underpinned by differences in countries' welfare regimes (as detailed above), as well as the opportunities and risks associated with economic, social, and legal global influences (Pinkerton, 2008, 2011).
+There are many complexities and challenges in carrying out comparative work (Munro 2008; Munro and Stein 2008; Munro, Stein and Ward 2005; Pinkerton 2008; 2011).
+There are differences, for example, between countries in the care population: who comes into care, the use of different types of care placements, who stops in care and who leaves care, as well as the purpose of care itself - whether the aim is family rehabilitation, or not (Ward 2008).
+Differences in legal and policy frameworks may reflect different views about how countries see the balance between individuals, the family, the role of the welfare state and the labour market, which in turn may be underpinned by differences in countries welfare regimes (as detailed above), as well as the opportunities and risks associated with economic, social and legal global influences (Pinkerton 2008; 2011; Ward 2011).

-The initial mapping exercises carried out by INTRAC and SOS International provided the opportunity for exploring the data comparing European and postcommunist societies for this paper.
-The findings from the descriptive data include the high usage made of large institutions in postcommunist countries, but perhaps less predictably the significant contribution of kinship care placements ("under guardianship").
-In the European sample, although overall a greater percentage of young people were living in foster care placements, residential care was still much used and often seen as a positive placement; and in three countries, where social pedagogy was used, a greater percentage of young people were living in residential care placements than in foster care.
+The initial mapping exercises carried out by INTRAC and SOS International provided the opportunity for exploring the data comparing European and post-communist societies for this paper.
+The findings from the descriptive data include the high usage made of large institutions in post communist countries, but perhaps less predictably, the significant contribution of kinship care placements ('under guardianship').
+In the European sample, although, overall a greater percentage of young people were living in foster care placements, residential care was still much used and often seen as a positive placement - and in three countries, where social pedagogy was used, a greater percentage of young people were living in residential care placements than in foster care.
 There was only very limited data on the use of kinship care.

-As regards the age of leaving care, the age range was greater in the postcommunist sample (14-26 years) than in the European sample (15-21 years)-although neither accelerated and compressed transitions in the European sample nor abrupt and extended transitions in the postcommunist countries reflected normative youth transitions in those countries.
-In some of the postcommunist countries, young people who remained in education were entitled to remain in their accommodation.
-Most of the postcommunist societies lacked specialist legislation for supporting young people after they left care, and this was also the case in four of the European countries-legal provisions being contained within more general child care and protection legislation.
-In the European sample, there was evidence of more collection of official data and research on care leavers than in postcommunist societies, although only four of the European countries collected national data on care leavers.
+As regards the age of leaving care, the age range was greater in the post-communist sample (14-26) than the European sample (15-21) - although neither accelerated and compressed transitions in the European sample or abrupt and extended transitions in the post-communist countries reflected normative youth transitions in those countries.
+In some of the post-communist countries young people who remained in education were entitled to remain in their accommodation.

+Most of the post-communist societies lacked specialist legislation for supporting young people after they left care, and this was also the case in four of the European countries - legal provisions being contained within more general child care and protection legislation.
+In the European sample, there was evidence of more collection of official data and research on care leavers than in post-communist societies, although only four of the European countries collected national data on care leavers.

 The main policy and practice recommendations were grounded in these findings.
-In postcommunist societies this included deinstitutionalisation, through increasing the use of foster care placements and care in family settings; better preparation and more gradual transitions from care; more holistic support after leaving care; more official data and research; and a specialist legal framework supported by a clear interagency strategy.
-In the European sample the main recommendations included improving the quality of care across the life course of young people; opportunities for more gradual and normative transitions, providing support into adulthood, beyond leaving care; making better use of official data and carrying out more evaluative and ethnographic research; and strengthening the legal framework.
-In conclusion the paper discusses some of the complexities in applying Esping-Andersen's welfare regimes typology to leaving care policy in both European and postcommunist societies.
+In post-communist societies this included: de-institutionalisation, through increasing the use of foster care placements and care in family settings; better preparation and more gradual transitions from care; more holistic support after leaving care; more official data and research, and, a specialist legal and framework supported by a clear interagency strategy.

+In the European sample the main recommendations included improving the quality of care across the life course of young people; opportunities for more gradual and normative transitions, providing support into adulthood, beyond leaving care; making better use of official data and carrying out more evaluative and ethnographic research, and, strengthening the legal framework.
+In conclusion the paper discusses some of the complexities in applying Esping- Andersen's welfare regimes typology to leaving care policy in both European and post-communist societies.